 |

-that this is the most impressive of all antelope.
-It can be found in
+This might be the most impressive of all antelope.
+It is found in

-some parks in east and southern Africa without huge effort, but at
+some parks in east & southern Africa without huge effort, but at

-other places (like Kruger) can be elusive.
-I wanted to see one ever
+others (e.g., Kruger NP) it can be elusive.
+I've wanted to see it ever

 since staring at natural history dioramas with stuffed Sables in San